 The very first Agni Yoga book does not begin with the words “Into the New World My first message,” as English language readers have been led to believe but rather “Into the New Russia I send My first message.”
 Whereas “The Secret Doctrine” teaches that the primary and central location for the next sub-races and Root Race is the United States of America, the Agni Yoga teachings maintain that it will actually be Russia and not America.

 Instead of a firm love of Truth and indefatigable urge to reach enlightenment, the Roerichs followed the mirages of the Astral Light.
-While they had the true Teaching right beside them and even devoted much of their time to the immense work of translating it, instead of deep study of its doctrines they listened to the phantasmagoria of astral whisperers.
+While they had the true Teaching right beside them and even devoted much of their time to the immense work of translating it – for which, despite some of the problematic translations, they deserve gratitude – instead of deep study of its doctrines they listened to the phantasmagoria of astral whisperers.

 The saddest thing of all is that they led into delusion not only themselves but everyone who followed them, like the “blind leaders of the blind” mentioned by Jesus.
 Like Moses with the Israelites, instead of leading them to the Promised Land, they circled around the desert for 40 years . . .